 The College considers good communication with its staff to be very important and to this end publishes regular newsletters and bulletins which are sent to all staff.
 The College uses staff meetings and briefings as additional mechanisms for staff communication.
 Minutes of internal meetings and plans are on the College intranet.
 The College encourages staff and student involvement through membership of the Corporation and other cross-college groups such as the Equality & Diversity Group.
-A staff suggestion scheme has been in operation for five years.
+A 'lightbox' initiative to capture staff suggestions is being launched.
+The college are focusing on 'Time to Talk' sessions and an innovative pilot project funded by the Charlie Waller Memorial Trust, and are also working in partnership with the NHS Education stream to deliver wellbeing courses which are promoted to learners and staff.

 The College's Learner Involvement Strategy has been in place for several years.
 A Learner Involvement Coordinator is employed to involve learners more effectively in the review and improvement of all services within the College which impact directly on users.
 The co-ordinator has worked to develop materials and activities which promote 'learner voice' within the College, ensuring learners were fully aware of the benefits that the 'learner voice' brought them as individuals and the impact it has had in the development of College services.
-The Principal actively listens to learners through initiatives such as Buzz the Boss and Principal's Question Time.
-Each course nominates a learner representative who attend meetings with the Head of Learner Services and other senior managers to discuss their group's college and course experience.
-These learners all receive training to be more effective in performing their role.
-An annual learner representative conference takes place in December each year.